ejolly/ejolly.github.io/lab.md

 # Opportunities to join the lab

-## 1. Lab manager/developer/research assistant

-*I'm not currently considering new applicants at this time*

- ~~I'm hoping to hire currently hiring for~~ a full-time lab manager to start alongside me, in **January 2025** (*click the title link to apply*).

-This is a great opportunity for someone who wants experience with all phases of the research process and is maybe considering grad-school down the line.
-You'll be helping to build up the lab infrastructure and culture, while learning about project management, research design, software development, and data analysis.
-You don't need to have a background in any particular field, just an excitement for learning new things and a curiosity about exploring creative solutions to tough problems.

-## 2. PhD students
+## PhD students

-*The 2025 PhD Application cycle is now closed*

-~~I'm will be currently recruiting [PhD applicants](https://psychology.ucsd.edu/graduate-program/prospective-students/index.html): **application deadline December 4th**; anticipated start Fall 2025 (*click the title link above to apply*).~~
+*I'm not actively recruiting for the 2026 PhD cycle, but will be reviewing applications.
+Please checkout [UCSD Psychology's prospective student page](https://psychology.ucsd.edu/graduate-program/prospective-students/index.html) for more details.*

 This is a great opportunity for anyone who thinks the research directions above sound interesting or has some related ideas they want to explore together.
 Pursuing a PhD is a big journey that can often looks pretty different from what you might expect.
 At the same time, the most rewarding parts of that journey differ from person-to-person and even from [*past*-you to *future*-you!](https://eshinjolly.com/2021/05/03/delightful-journey/) You don't need to have things figured out at this stage, but you do have to bring an uncompromising willingness to fail, learn, and *grow*.

-## 3. Post-doctoral researchers
+## Post-doctoral researchers
 Feel free to reach out if you think it would be fun to work together!
-This could be a great opportunity to explore new research directions and funding avenues, learn/develop new methods, and help build lab infrastructure and culture.
+While the lab doesn't currently have funding for a full-time position, this could be a great opportunity to explore new research directions and funding avenues and learn/develop new methods together.
 It's also a good opportunity for someone who's still undecided about their long-term career goals and is considering academia, [industry or other paths](https://eshinjolly.com/portfolio/).

 <b id="f1">1. </b><em>If podcasts are more your thing, I had the awesome opportunity to be on <a href="https://open.spotify.com/episode/1qTwJx3tt6O4KlIZcxfEyo?si=30eeedd5271d47ad"> Normal Gossip </a> and talk about my work a bit! </em>[↩](#a1)